snonux/foo.zone/gemfeed/2024-04-01-KISS-high-availability-with-OpenBSD.md

 > Published at 2024-03-30T22:12:56+02:00

 ```
-Art by Michael J. Penick (mod. by Paul B)
+Art by Michael J. Penick (mod. by Paul B.)

         __________
        / nsd tower\                                             (